tianon/gosu/SECURITY.md

 Our `govulncheck` wrapper script ([`govulncheck-with-excludes.sh`](govulncheck-with-excludes.sh)) may include a small set of vulnerabilities that will be reported by `govulncheck` which do not apply (due to other mitigations or otherwise).
 See comments in that script for details.

-## Go Version Updates
+## Version Updates

-Similar to the how traditional Linux distributions such as Debian handle rebuilding binaries between stable releases / for updated compilers (or rather, the situations and reasons for which they do *not* do so), and in the same spirit as the above CVE policy, we do *not* update the compiler/rebuild with a newer compiler unless there is a compelling functional or security reason in the code that ends up as part of the `gosu` binary that warrants doing so.
+Similar to the how traditional Linux distributions such as Debian handle rebuilding binaries between stable releases / for updated compilers (or rather, the situations and reasons for which they do *not* do so), and in the same spirit as the above CVE policy and [Go's "Minimal Version Selection"](https://research.swtch.com/vgo-mvs), we do *not* update the compiler/rebuild with a newer compiler unless there is a compelling functional or security reason in the code that ends up as part of the `gosu` binary that warrants doing so.

 As above, if you have a "security scanning" tool which does not agree with this policy, please take that up with your scanning tool vendor (report as a false positive, improve the tool to `govulncheck`, etc).